Select Page

 Wildlife Diary September 2025

 The heavy downpours which started on the 27th August continued into the beginning of September bringing much needed rain.
-On the 1st a Slow Worm and 2 young Field Voles were seen under the corrugated metal mats near Top Field Shelter.
-About 140+ Linnet were counted...
+On the 1st, a Slow Worm and 2 young Field Voles were seen under the corrugated metal mats near the Top Field Shelter.
+About 140+ Linnets were...

 ‘The Barn Owl’ – Celebrating 40 Years of Barn Owl Conservation